wizwilzo/wordle-solver/README.md

-# introduction
+# Introduction

 A wordle solver in C for the popular word-guessing game wordle.

 ![guessing "irate" (which is recommended starting word based on our heuristic) on a recent wordle](irate.png "guessing irate")

-We make a simple heuristic score picking the word that contains the letters that occur most commonly in the remaining possible vocabulary.
+Our heuristic picks the word containing the letters occurring most commonly in the remaining possible vocabulary.

 Essentially, at each step in our solver we select the word that maximizes:
 ```